 First they determine whether you have established basic eligibility for a benefit, and second they determine whether you have established entitlement to the particular benefit being sought.

 Getting service connected has its own list of requirements to meet:

 - Established a nexus between the disability and service.

 Some benefits may consider other principles such as length of military service and whether service was during a time of war.

 But for service-connected benefits, you only have to worry about whether you had military service, whether that service was active, and the circumstances of discharge.

 While anyone can apply for VA benefits, not everyone is eligible to receive those benefits.
 Only veterans or the dependent or survivor of a veteran qualifies to receive benefits.

-When determining whether you are eligible for VA benefits, the first step is to make sure you qualify as a veteran.
+Determining whether or not you are a veteran would seem pretty straightforward, but of course the VA has certain criteria for defining what it means to be a veteran.
 The three components the VA looks at in defining a veteran are:

 Types of Military Discharge

 There are five types of discharge the military issues: